 - Dan Garrison and Donnis Todd

 I'll also share some thoughts and patterns that I've pulled out from the reflections that my guests share.

 The intent is not just to learn from their mistakes so we can avoid making the exact same mistake.
 The intent is to prompt us to think about OUR favorite mistakes — how do we reflect, what do we learn, and how do we prevent repeating our own mistakes?

 And, how can we create a culture in our organizations where it's safe for people to speak up about mistakes.
 How should the CEO or other leaders set the tone?
 Hint: It means being willing to admit mistakes as a leader, as I'll talk about in the webinar.

 Please join me.
 It's free.

 Ironically, my webinar about mistakes was interrupted by (and then ended prematurely by) some mistakes, including my own, as you can read about in this blog post:What do you think?
-Scroll down to comment or share your thoughts and the post on social media.
+Please scroll down to post a comment or share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.